 The most sophisticated systems don’t pick just one level.
 They combine them strategically.

-1. Automation validates the initial data (Is the form complete?
-Are the dates valid?)
+- Automation validates the application (Is the form complete?
+Are required fields filled in?)

-3. Automation applies the approval logic based on the agent’s assessment
+- Automation triggers the next step based on the agent’s assessment (schedule interview or send rejection)

 This is “deterministic scaffolding with agentic steps”: using automation for reliability-critical operations and agents for judgment calls.
 The automation provides the structure and speed.
 The agent provides the intelligence and adaptability.
 The human provides oversight for high-stakes decisions.